Limited-Memory BFGS with Displacement Aggregation: Background on BFGS

 An optimization algorithm using a BFGS scheme for updating Hessian approximations can be shown to converge and achieve a local superlinear rate of convergence under assumptions that are common for attaining such guarantees.
 This theory for BFGS relies heavily on so-called \emph{bounded deterioration} of the updates or the \emph{self-correcting} behavior of the updates, and, for attaining a fast local rate of convergence, on the ability of the updating scheme to satisfy the well-known \emph{Dennis-Mor\'e condition} for superlinear convergence.
 See~\cite{DennMore74,DennSchn96} for further information.

 We show in the next section that our \AggBFGS{} approach generates the same sequence of matrices as full-memory BFGS.
 Hence, an optimization algorithm that employs our updating scheme maintains \emph{all} of the convergence and convergence rate properties of full-memory BFGS.
-For concreteness, we state one such result as the following theorem; see Theorem~6.6 in \cite{NoceWrig06}.
+For concreteness, we state one such result as the following theorem, which follows from Theorems~6.5 and 6.6 in \cite{NoceWrig06}.
 We cite this result later in the paper to support our claim that our \AggBFGS{} scheme is a limited-memory-type quasi-Newton approach that can be used to achieve local superlinear convergence for an optimization algorithm.